Scalable Reinforcement Post-Training Beyond Static Human Prompts: Evolving Alignment via Asymmetric Self-Play: Experiments

-\paragraph{Advantage as the informativeness metric outperforms baselines.} As in Table~\ref{tab:ab-metric}, \textbf{\texttt{eva}} offers an effective curriculum by the advantage-based proxy as the informativeness metric (bottom row): \begin{itemize} \item \emph{Comparing w/ uniform evolving} (brown): Existing baselines generate prompts in a uniform manner~\citep{self-reward} (\textit{cf}., the principle of insufficient reason~\citep{key,dr}). \method~concretely outperforms, corroborating~\cite{active-rlhf} that uniform learners can suffer from sub-optimality gaps. \item \emph{Comparing w/ other heuristics} (blue): Prior practices~\citep{team-1} tried heuristics like prioritizing prompts w/ the most variance in its rewards or w/ the lowest/highest average.
-We find our advantage based methods (red) outperforms those heuristics; see $\S$~\ref{app:metric} for more. \item \emph{Comparing w/ the inverse advantage} (purple): Contrary to curriculum learning, a line of works conjecture that examples w/ higher losses may be prioritized~\citep{hard-losers,ordered-sgd}, which can be done by inverting our metric.
+\paragraph{Reward advantage as the informativeness metric outperforms baselines.} As in Table~\ref{tab:ab-metric}, \textbf{\texttt{eva}} offers an effective curriculum by the advantage-based proxy as the informativeness metric (bottom row): \begin{itemize} \item \emph{Comparing with uniform evolving} (brown): Existing baselines generate prompts in a uniform manner~\citep{self-reward} (\textit{cf}., the principle of insufficient reason~\citep{key,dr}). \method~concretely outperforms, corroborating~\cite{active-rlhf} that uniform learners can suffer from sub-optimality gaps. \item \emph{Comparing with other heuristics} (gray): Prior practices~\citep{team-1} tried heuristics like prioritizing prompts with the most variance in its rewards or with the lowest/highest average.
+We find our advantage based methods (red) outperforms those heuristics. \item \emph{Comparing with the inverse advantage} (purple): Contrary to curriculum learning, a line of works conjecture that examples with higher losses may be prioritized~\citep{hard-losers}, which can be done by inverting our metric.
 We find it significantly \emph{hurt} the alignment gain, corroborating~\cite{rho-loss} that those examples can be unlearnable or irrelevant, meaning our curriculum is effective and practical. \item \emph{Among our advantage variants} (green): We designed variants of our default advantage-based metric, as in Table~\ref{tab:info-metric}; the default $A^{\star}_{\min}$ remains competitive among its peers.
-Together, the advantage-based principle provides a robust guideline for prompt sampling and evolving. \end{itemize} The lesson is that we must be selective about which are the promising to evolve, otherwise unlearnable, noisy or naïve prompts may hinder learning.
+Together, the advantage-based principle provides a robust guideline for sampling and evolving. \end{itemize} The lesson is that we must be selective about which are the promising to evolve, otherwise unlearnable, noisy or naïve prompts may hinder learning.
 Our regret-inspired metric represents a solid baseline.